marbienjimeno/azure-network-protocols/README.md

 **Conclusion**
 <p>
   This concludes this tutorial on how to observe Azure network protocols.
-We created two Azure VMs and observed virtual network traffic using Wireshark.
+In this tutorial, we created two Azure VMs and observed various types of virtual network traffic using Wireshark.
 </p>